pombredanne/REBIN/README.md

 #REBIN
 RESTful API server and configuration dashboard - Builds RESTful endpoints for parameterized binary/script and command input and output

+##What is REBIN?
+Creating a web service really should be this easy.
+Doesn't matter if you program in C, C++, Python, Ruby or even C# Mono.
+Expose the functionality of your app or script in just a few seconds with an API endpoint.

+##Basic Use Case
+You have already or have created a CLI based application or script.
+It takes input, it produces output.
+Now, how do you expose your work to the web so you can utilize via a web service.
+REBIN takes care of that!

 ##Technologies
 [node.js](http://nodejs.org/) - Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.